Unitary subgroups and orbits of compact self-adjoint operators: Introduction

 Let $\bb(\h)$ be the algebra of bounded operators on a separable Hilbert space $\h$, $\kk(\h)$ and $\uh$ the compact and unitary operators respectively.
 If an orthonormal basis is fixed we can consider matricial representations of each $A\in\bb(\h)$ and diagonal operators which we denote with $\dbh$.

 Consider the following subset of the unitary group $\uh$ of $\bb(\h)$:

 In the present work we prove that $\ukd$ is a subgroup of $\uh$.
-Moreover, $\ukd$ is closed, arc-connected and shares the topology of $\uh$ given by the operator norm.
+Moreover, $\ukd$ is closed, pathwise connected and shares the topology of $\uh$ given by the operator norm.
 Therefore $\ukd$ is a Lie subgroup in the sense of \cite{neeb} and \cite{neeb_pianzola}.

 We did not find any reference to the subgroup $\ukd$ mentioned in the literature and so we included here a detailed study of it.
 In Theorem \ref{teo: ukd es subgrupo de Lie} we prove that $\ukd$ is a Lie subgroup of $\uh$ according to the definition mentioned before.
 The Lie algebra of $\ukd$ turns to be $\kah + \dah$ which is not complemented in $\bah$ and therefore a stronger notion of Lie subgroup cannot be used (see Proposition \ref{prop: el algebra de Lie de ukd es kah+dah}).